Tibson-spec/Adedotun-Toheeb-Portfolio/README.md

 ### Key Visualizations

-1. **Sales by Product**: Bar chart showing total sales and profit by product category.
+1. **Sales by Product**: Bar chart showing total sales and profit by product category(Hover by)
 2. **Monthly Sales Trend**: Line graph illustrating sales trends over months for seasonality insights.
 3. **Regional Sales Performance**: Map visualization for geographic sales distribution.
-4. **Profit Margin by Product**: Scatter plot showing profit margin across different products.
+4. **Profit Margin by Product**: Stacked Bar Chart showing profit margin across different products.
+5. Total Sales by Retailer: Stacked Bar Chart depocting total sales by each retailer.
+6. Total Transaction by Retailer: Stacked Bar Chart showing which retailers buys more products.
+7. Total Sales by Quarter and Month: Area Chart to show months and quarters making most sales.

 ---

 ## Key Findings

 1. **Top Products**: Certain product categories emerged as high-revenue drivers, offering opportunities for strategic promotions.
-2. **Seasonality in Sales**: Peaks in Q2 and Q4 indicate opportunities for holiday and seasonal marketing.
+2. **Seasonality in Sales**: Maximum Sales in Q3 and Q4 indicate opportunities for holiday and seasonal marketing.
-3. **Regional Differences**: Certain regions show higher growth rates, suggesting potential for regional-focused strategies.
+3. **Regional Differences**: Certain regions such as West and Northeast show higher growth rates, suggesting potential for regional-focused strategies.
 4. **Profit Margins**: Products with higher profit margins but lower sales volumes may benefit from targeted upselling.

 ---